On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 \begin{definition} Let $S,S^b$ be the following sets:

 We define the semilinear set $\Mem(FG,H_0)$ as follows:

 \end{definition}

-{ The set $S$ contains all the hyperedge colourings of vertex colourings of connected components from $Z$; similarly, $S^b$ contains all the hyperedge colourings of vertex colourings of base hypergraphs from $\mathcal{C}(Z)$.
-Then, $\Mem(FG,H_0)$ consists of the sums of $\beta$-images of hypergraphs from $S$ and $S^b$; moreover, there is exactly one $\beta$-image of a hypergraph from $S^b$. }
+{ The set $S$ consists of hyperedge encodings of vertex colourings of connected components from $Z$; similarly, $S^b$ consists of hyperedge encodings of vertex colourings of base hypergraphs.
+Then, $\Mem(FG,H_0)$ consists of the sums of $\beta$-images of hypergraphs from $S$ and $S^b$ such that there is exactly one $\beta$-image of a hypergraph from $S^b$. }

 \begin{lemma} If $H_0$ belongs to $L(FG)$, then $\vec{0}$ belongs to $\Mem(FG,H_0)$. \end{lemma}